Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 > If you ran the fuzzer via the CLI you can copy and paste the logs into [this](https://getrecon.xyz/tools/medusa) tool to generate a Foundry unit test

-This will be key once we start to break nontrivial properties because it gives us a much faster feedback loop to debug broken properties.
+This will be key once we start to break nontrivial properties because it gives us a much faster feedback loop to debug them.

 ## Creating Mock Contracts